Cantera/cantera/doc/sphinx/compiling.rst

 * `Scipy <http://scipy.org/install.html>`_

-  * Required in order to use the new Python module with Python 2.6 or 3.1.
+  * Required in order to use the Python module with Python 2.6 or 3.1.

 * Unittest2

-  * Required in order to run the test suite for the new Python module with Python 2.6 or Python 3.1.
+  * Required in order to run the test suite for the Python module with Python 2.6 or Python 3.1.
   * https://pypi.python.org/pypi/unittest2 (Python 2.6)
   * https://pypi.python.org/pypi/unittest2py3k (Python 3.1)